-Fake reviews are a plague.
+Fraudulent content like fake reviews or social posts are a plague.
 A plague you need to combat if you want to protect your brand and earn customer loyalty.
 Today, user-generated content (UGC) such as ratings and reviews, and customer photos and videos, is absolutely essential for consumers to make educated purchasing decisions.
-In order for brands and retailers to be successful, they must help their consumers make smart purchasing decisions by earning and keeping their trust in online UGC.
+In order for brands and retailers to be successful, you must help your consumers make smart purchasing decisions by earning and keeping their trust in online UGC.

 3 ways to protect your brand

-There are the three golden rules we instruct our clients and partners to follow, to ensure they protect their business, and their bottom line, from fake reviews.
+Whether you’re in the US or another country, here’s the three golden rules we instruct our clients and partners to follow, to ensure they protect their brand, and their bottom line, from fake reviews.

 1. Be transparent about who you collect reviews from, and how you do it

-Consumers, while they continue to trust reviews, are increasingly on the lookout for any signs of untrustworthy content.
+While consumers continue to trust reviews, they’re increasingly on the lookout for any signs of untrustworthy content.
 Typically, the behaviors that causes the most suspicion among consumers are:

 - Multiple reviews with similar wording on the same product (55%)